High Holidays

 Guests are welcome at our High Holiday Services.
 Tickets are not required.
 We celebrate Erev Rosh HaShana, Kol Nidre Services, Rosh HaShana (1st day only), and Yom Kippur services.
 Our holiday programing also includes opportunities for study, an outdoor Tashlich service, and a potluck breaking of the fast.

 All services and study sessions will be hybrid offerings, both in person and on the Temple’s Zoom site.
-For information on how to join via Zoom, and the location of the Lake Storey activities, please email TempleSholomGalesburg@gmail.com.
+If you will be attending services remotely and would like a High Holiday prayer book, contact Faye.

 Selichot Service